MantasPtr/CERN-CMS-DQM-DT-visualization/README.md

 ```

 * "run" field contains unique index!
-* status has one of values - "loading" - if data is still fetching or "finished" - if data is fully loaded
+* status has one of values - "LOADING" - if data is still fetching or "FINISHED" - if data is fully loaded
 * matrix is empty if status is "loading"